Records with Sonobeat circa 1969 to 1970

 No commercial releases on Sonobeat Records

-Jazzy pop combo Geneva, with an appealing female vocalist whose name as well as those of her bandmates are not documented in the Sonobeat archives, records covers of pop favorites with Sonobeat co-founder and producer Bill Josey Sr. sometime during an 18 month span beginning in January 1969.
-Although we don't know the exact dates these tracks are recorded, we're able to bracket the time frame for the Geneva sessions because the master tape box is labeled using a Liberty Recorders tracking sheet that Bill Sr. and Rim Kelley (Bill Josey Jr.) don't have in their possession until they deliver Johnny Winter's The Progressive Blues Experiment album master tapes to Liberty Records in Los Angeles in December 1968; that's when they grab a stash of the box labels from Liberty's Hollywood recording studio.
+From the late ‘60s through the late ‘70s, jazzy pop combo Geneva and Her Gentlemen are frequent performers at Club Seville at the Sheraton Crest Inn on Town Lake (now the Radisson on Lady Bird Lake) in Austin, Texas.
+In from the early- to mid-‘70s, Geneva and Her Gentlemen are the Club Seville house band, usually playing Monday through Saturday nights from 9 to midnight, stepping aside only when the Club hosts another act for a night or two.
+Purveyors of “smooth ballroom soul”, as Texas Monthly Magazine describes the group's sound, Geneva and Her Gentlemen are led, of course, by Geneva Rawlins (unfortunately, the names of her “gentlemen” aren’t documented in the Sonobeat archives).
+Although Club Seville manager Don Dean introduces Sonobeat co-founder and producer Bill Josey Sr. to Geneva as early as 1968, Bill doesn’t finally decide to record the group until sometime during an 18 month span beginning in January 1969, when the group may be called simply “Geneva”.
+Although we don't know the exact dates the Geneva tracks are recorded, we're able to bracket the time frame for the sessions because the master tape box is labeled using a Liberty Recorders tracking sheet that Bill Sr. and session engineer Rim Kelley don't have in their possession until they deliver the masters for Sonobeat's Johnny Winter album, The Progressive Blues Experiment, to purchaser Liberty Records in Los Angeles in January 1969; that's when they grab a stash of the tape box labels during a visit to Liberty's Hollywood recording studio.

 The 4-track session master contains five cuts; two are instrumentals.
 One, though, is a languid vocal take on Nobody Else But Me from the Broadway classic Showboat, by Jerome Kern and Oscar Hammerstein II, and another is a duet of the jazz classic Mood Indigo composed by Duke Ellington and Barney Bigard with lyrics by Irving Mills.
-We don't know who the members of Geneva are (although there's a reference on the tape box label to a "Duffy"), but we know we like what we hear and think you will, too.
+We know Genevas name, but we don't know who the members of her band are (although there's a reference on the tape box label to a "Duffy"), but we know we like what we hear and think you will, too.
 Geneva's tracks remain unreleased.

 Nobody Else But Me (Jerome Kern and Oscar Hammerstein II)